December 1, 2025

 UPPER, again, was a completely new find for me.
 Looking through it, I found it catering to a wide range of freelance professionals in development, AI, data, InfoSec, product, and design.
 Most of the projects come from Europe and are remote jobs.

 From the very first interaction, I could tell that UPPER was committed to providing a positive experience.
 Their team has been incredibly responsive and attentive, always willing to go the extra mile to help.
-It’s clear to me that they deeply understand the needs of both freelancers, and they consistently deliver on those.
+According to G2 data, UPPER holds a 96% satisfaction rating for messaging.
+It’s clear to me that they deeply understand the needs of both freelancers and that they consistently deliver on those.

 "For me, the UPPER experience was my first job as a freelancer, and it had a huge impact as I was quite afraid to take this step, move from permanent employee to self-employed.
 I appreciated the collaboration and all the help I got in order to align with the new business requirements, invoicing, contracting, and so on.